Security Models

 Bell-LaPadula Model (BLP) is mostly applicable in organizations with multilevel security policies such as military and government organizations.
 In multilayer security policies, entities with a given security clearance level will be able to access resources only at their clearance levels or below it.

-confidentiality of data.
+The model is convenient to establish multilevel security policies and only protects confidentiality of data.
 Moreover, it restricts and prevents leakage of classified data to entities with lower clearance levels.
 Additionally, it is hierarchically arranged model and uses mandatory access controls (MAC) to enforce perceived security rules.
 The model specifies the following three security rules:

 Simple Security Property (ss property)